 You can generate your own electricity to maximize your electric car savings

 Using rooftop solar panels can help reduce the costs of charging an electric vehicle even further while simultaneously reducing fossil fuel consumption.
 In fact, investing in solar panels for electric car charging can pay off more quickly than using your solar panels for home electricity alone, because the solar power replaces more expensive gasoline in addition to grid electricity.

 Solar panel systems for electric car charging also have a strong return on investment.
-These systems are capable of generating returns of 10 to 30 percent annually, and the average EnergySage Solar Marketplace user breaks even on the cost of panel installation in seven and a half years.
+These systems are capable of generating returns of 10 to 30 percent annually, and the average EnergySage Solar Marketplace user breaks even on the cost of panel installation in seven to eight years.
 Once the initial installation cost is paid off, you will have free electricity for the remainder of the solar panel system's lifespan.

 Even more, the average lifespan for solar panel systems is 25 to 30 years.
 That means that, in addition to offering a high return on investment, installing a solar panel system represents 25+ years of free electric generation.
 The solar panel system will likely outlast the lifetime of a vehicle and can continue fueling additional electric vehicles for years to come.

 Finally, installing solar has the additional benefit of increasing your property value.
 Studies have shown that homes with solar panel systems are valued and sold at values higher than similar homes in the area in addition to selling faster.
 This increase in property value is about 3-4% and the largest value increases are in areas with high electricity rates and strong solar incentive programs.